Mary Downer

 Mary Isobel Downer, Lady Downer (13 December 1924 – 14 October 2014) was South Australian patron, wife of federal MP and high commissioner Sir Alexander "Alick" Downer, and mother of Liberal Party leader, Australian Foreign Minister and high commissioner Alexander Downer.

 Early life

 Mary Gosse was born on 13 December 1924.
 She and her four brothers were raised in Parkside, (an inner suburb of Adelaide) and was educated at Presbyterian Girls' College (now Seymour College), then a private Presbyterian Church of Australia (now Uniting Church) school for girls.
 Her father, Sir James Gosse, was a prominent Adelaide businessman and philanthropist, as was her grandfather Tom Elder Barr Smith.
-At the age of 18, in the thick of World War II, like her brothers before her, she enlisted in the Army.
-She joined the Searchlight Battalion, where she served as a truck driver in Western Australia.
+In 1943, during World War Two, at the age of 18, she enlisted in the Army.
+She joined the Searchlight Battalion, where she served as a truck driver in Western Australia, subsequently being discharged in March 1943 with the rank of Gunner.
 Mary Gosse married Alick Downer on 23 April 1947 at the Church of the Epiphany in Crafers.